hankbao/libreboot/docs/bsd/openbsd.md

 If you downloaded your ISO on a LibertyBSD or OpenBSD system, here is how to create the bootable LibertyBSD/OpenBSD USB drive:

-Connect the USB drive.
-Check dmesg:
+Connect the USB drive and check the system message buffer:

     $ dmesg | tail

-Check to confirm which drive it is, for example, if you think it's sd3:
+Check to confirm which drive it is, for example, if you think it's `sd3`:

     $ disklabel sd3

 Check that it wasn't automatically mounted.
-If it was, unmount it.
-For
+If it was, unmount it:
-example:

     $ doas umount /dev/sd3i

-dmesg told you what device it is.
-Overwrite the drive, writing the OpenBSD installer to it with dd.
-For example:
+Now write the OpenBSD installer to the drive with `dd`:

     $ doas dd if=install60.fs of=/dev/rsdXc bs=1M; sync